Build Seed7

 Emscripten provides a C compiler (emcc) that targets JavaScript and WebAssembly.
 How to download and install Emscripten is described here.

 The makefiles mk_emccl.mak and mk_emccw.mak are provided for compiling with emcc under Linux and Windows.
-Besides emcc you need also gcc (under Windows use gcc from MinGW) and node.js.
+Besides emcc you also need gcc (under Windows use gcc from MinGW) and node.js.
 When you download emsdk you get also a version of node.js.

 To compile Seed7 under Linux use a terminal window and activate the PATH and other environment variables for emcc (with 'source ./emsdk_env.sh' in the emsdk directory).
 Afterwards go to the directory 'seed7/src' (with cd) and type: